Chief Justice John Marshall

 Chief Justice John Marshall is a bronze sculpture of John Marshall, by American sculptor William Wetmore Story.
-It is located at the Supreme Court, 1 First Street, Washington, D.C., N.E.
+It is located at the United States Supreme Court building in Washington, D.C..
+The sculptor's father, Joseph Story, served on the Supreme Court with Marshall for over two decades.

 Cast in Rome by the founder Alessandro Nelli, the monument was dedicated on May 10, 1884, by Morrison Waite.

 It was relocated from the West Terrace, of the United States Capitol.